About Us

 Four BT, LLC – CAPABILITY STATEMENT

-Established in 2016, Four BT, LLC. (“4BT”) is a certified veteran-owned small business focused upon providing objective, verifiable, and current local market construction cost data, associated secure cloud-based technology for construction cost estimating and full related support services.
+Established in 2016, Four BT, LLC. (“4BT”) is a certified veteran-owned small business.
+We focus on providing objective, verifiable, and current local market construction cost data.
+Our services include secure cloud-based technology for construction cost estimating and full related support services.

 Four BT, LLC 84 Cottonwood Lane Naples, FL